Eight tips for the winners

 In recent days, the two international juries have reached their decisions on the finalists for the 57th year of the Antonín Dvořák International Radio Competition for Young Musicians Concertino Praga, who will perform for the Prague public in September at the Convent of Saint Agnes and the Dvořák Hall of the Rudolfinum.

-The finalists flautist Fabian Johannes Egger (Germany), violinist Margaryta Pochebut (Ukraine) and pianist Denis Stefanov (Czech Republic) and Adam Znamirovský (Czech Republic) will vie for victory in the Antonín Dvořák International Radio Competition for Young Musicians at a public concert held in the Rudolfinum on Saturday 16 September 2023 with accompaniment from the Czech Radio Symphony Orchestra under the baton of the conductor Jan Kučera.
+The finalists flautist Fabian Johannes Egger (Germany), violinist Margaryta Pochebut (Ukraine) and pianists Denis Stefanov (Ukraine) and Adam Znamirovský (Czech Republic) will vie for victory in the Antonín Dvořák International Radio Competition for Young Musicians at a public concert held in the Rudolfinum on Saturday 16 September 2023 with accompaniment from the Czech Radio Symphony Orchestra under the baton of the conductor Jan Kučera.

 Detailed information regarding the first round of the Concertino Praga 2022 solo category is available in the score sheet for the solo category.

 Jan Vobořil, a horn player at the Czech Philharmonic, wrote the following in his comments about one of the finalists: "An unbelievable performance.
 Unreal musicality and the ability to merge with the piano, understanding and coalescence with the unique nature of the instrument.
 Excellent rhythm, tone and interpretation of all the pieces.”